Phone: 304-523-7434

 Is there a match?

-All programs require a local match.
-The STBG Program, the STBG Set-Aside Program are offered through the Federal Highway Administration and the and the FTA Section 5310 Program is offered through the Federal Transit Administration.
-Generally, funding is allocated at 80 percent federal and 20 percent local/project sponsor.
-Operating cost under the FTA Section 5310 Program may be allocated on a 50/50 basis.
-None of the funding opportunities listed are grant programs; therefore, no money is provided upfront and must be approved and authorized with a contract in place before any funds can be spent.
+The match depends on the funding program.
+The STBG Program, the STBG Set-Aside (TA) Program, and the CMAQ Program are offered through the Federal Highway Administration.
+The FTA Section 5310 Program is offered through the Federal Transit Administration.
+Generally, funding is allocated at 80 percent federal and 20 percent local/project sponsor for all projects.
+However, certain project types may be eligible for up to 100%.
+Contact KYOVA to discuss project type and percentage of match.
+Operating cost under the FTA Section 5310 Program may be allocated on a 50/50 basis with the funding source approval.
+The STBG and STBG Set-Aside (TA) Programs are reimbursable and not a grant.
+Meaning funds are not provided upfront.
+Projects must have a contract and a Notice to Proceed before any funds are reimbursed.
+The applicant will submit documentation of expenses and submit to their respective state agency for reimbursement.
 Funds spent prior to approval will not be reimbursed.

 How do we apply?